 Can I Bet on Sports in Maryland?

-Right now, this answer is no. Maryland is not quite ready for sports betting to be mobile.
+Yes, but not online yet.
+Maryland began offering legal sports betting in 2021 at its various brick-and-mortar sportsbooks but is not quite ready for sports betting to be mobile.
 Frameworks are being established among the 60 licenses granted.
 It potentially may take most of the summer for companies to posture and ultimately become operational.

 Do I Have to be a Resident of MD to Bet Online?

-No, however, one does have to be physically located within the state of Maryland in order to place an online sports or event wager.
+No, however, one would have to be physically located within the state of Maryland in order to place an online sports or event wager.
 It does not matter where you reside.

 What Is The Legal Betting Age in MD?